joemoose/dungeoneers.d20/docs/character.md

 ## Step 5: Hit Points

-Hit points (HP) represent the damage you can shrug off before suffering any actual harm.
+Hit points (HP) represent the damage you can shrug off before suffering any physical harm.
 HP is easily and quickly restored.

 Roll **d4+2** to determine your starting hit points.